 sudo cp googler-completion.bash /etc/bash_completion.d/

-It is extremely simple to use it: googler is commanded, followed by what we want to look for:
+It is extremely simple to use.
+Run the googler command followed by your query.

 googler what-we-want-to-look for

-If we write the number attached to each search result and press ENTER, the link opens in the default browser in the system.
+Tip: If you write the number attached to each search result and press ENTER, the link opens in the default browser in the system.

 googler –news your_query